Lee Kuan Yew School of Public Policy: Institute of Policy Studies

 The Institute of Policy Studies (IPS) is a think-tank dedicated to fostering good governance in Singapore through strategic policy research.
 It focuses on Singapore's domestic developments and external relations taking a multidisciplinary approach with an emphasis on long-term strategic thinking.
 Established in 1988, IPS became an institute within the Lee Kuan Yew School of Public Policy in 2008.
+As of 1 April, 2026, IPS became a university-level research institute within NUS.